 8. Documentation Accuracy and Completeness

 A key benefit of electronic health records is their ability to greatly enhance the accuracy and completeness of clinical documentation.
 By replacing unclear handwritten notes with structured digital entries, EHRs set a new standard for data quality.
-They use standardised templates and mandatory fields to ensure consistent, legible capture of crucial patient information, reducing transcription errors and omissions common with paper records.
+They use standardized templates and mandatory fields to ensure consistent, legible capture of crucial patient information, reducing transcription errors and omissions common with paper records.

 This improved documentation process creates a clear and legally sound record of patient care.
 Each entry, update, and access event is time-stamped, providing a permanent audit trail that enhances legal protection and clinical accountability.
-Unlike disorganised or incomplete paper files, EHRs ensure clinicians access accurate, up-to-date information, supporting better clinical decisions, billing efficiency, and compliance reporting.
+Unlike disorganized or incomplete paper files, EHRs ensure clinicians access accurate, up-to-date information, supporting better clinical decisions, billing efficiency, and compliance reporting.

 The transition to EHRs has yielded impressive results in documentation quality across healthcare.
 A study at Johns Hopkins demonstrated a 40% improvement in clinical note quality after EHR implementation, showcasing how structured data entry elevates the standard of record-keeping.